prateekjain98/exprosoftech/src/content/sections/about-banner.md

 ---
 subtitle: About Us
-title: About Fortify, Our Commitment to Securing Your Data
+title: About Greymetre, Our Commitment to Securing Your Data
 description: Your Trusted Partner in Data Protection with Cutting-Edge Solutions for <br> Comprehensive Data Security.

 left_image: /images/about-1.jpg